 Hot or Cold?: The outside temperatures are going to play a big role in how your garage refrigerator works.

-If they drop to around 20 degrees in the winter, the temperature inside your garage is going to be cold enough that the fridge may start to freeze over.
+If they drop to around 20 degrees, the temperature inside your garage is going to be cold enough that the fridge may start to freeze over.
 To be fair, a combination unit will have these exact same issues.

-If the temperature gets too hot in the summer then the compressor will be overworked and you’ll rack up high electricity bills and higher maintenance costs.
+Alternately, if the temperature gets too hot in the summer then the compressor will be overworked.
+Then you’ll rack up high electricity bills and higher maintenance costs.

-The best option, since we’re working on transforming your ordinary garage into your dream garage anyway, is to build a small, insulated, climate-controlled space for your garage fridges or freezers.
+The best option is to build a small, insulated, climate-controlled space for your garage fridges or freezers.
 This will help regulate the temperatures to a more normal operating level.

 Price: Standalone refrigerators range anywhere from $500 to $2,000, depending on their overall size.

 Don’t get too hung up on features or finish.
 Remember, this is going in your garage, not your kitchen.

 Bottom Line: Do a little comparison shopping when buying a standalone garage refrigerator.
 Some models will include features that make great sense for your kitchen but are a waste of money for the garage.

 …or do little more digging if you need a combo unit

 I searched through the big-box appliance store (Sears, Lowe’s, Home Depot and Best Buy) and none of them had an easy way to search for refrigerators with more than one temperature sensor.